-The sun peeked over the horizon shortly after the soldiers ran away in fear.
-Some women were on their way to the tomb to pay their last respects to Jesus: the man they loved and trusted as their Saviour.
-They waited until Sunday to do this because Jewish law forbade them to do any work on the Sabbath.
-How scary their morning walk must have been as they wondered whether Jesus' enemies would try to arrest his followers too.
+As the soldiers fled, some women made their way to the tomb to pay their last respects to Jesus, the man they loved and trusted as their Saviour.
+They waited until Sunday to do this because Jewish law forbade any work on the Sabbath.
+Their early morning walk must have been terrifying as they wondered if Jesus' enemies would try to arrest his followers too.
 Yet, they risked possible danger out of love and respect for their Saviour.

-We can't help but wonder what they thought as they walked.
-"Jesus, our dearest Jesus, is dead!
-Why did God allow this to happen?
-He was such a good person that we had hoped that he was the Messiah.
-What will we do now that he is dead?"
+As they walked, I imagine them thinking: "Why did God allow our dear Jesus to die?
+We had hoped that He was the Messiah.
+What will we do now that He is dead?"

 Utter shock overcame the women when they reached the tomb: the stone was rolled away, and Jesus' body was gone!
-As a mixture of confusion and sorrow overwhelmed them, the angel, who kept watch over the tomb, appeared to them and said, "Do not be afraid!
+As confusion and sorrow washed over them, an angel who kept watch over the tomb appeared and said, "Do not be afraid!
 I know that you are looking for Jesus, who was crucified."

-Why were the women so sad, confused and afraid?
-Didn't they remember prophecies like the 16th Psalm, in which the Messiah said: "You will not abandon me to the grave, nor will you let your Holy One see decay?"
-Didn't they take to heart the many times Jesus prophesied not only his death but also his resurrection on the third day?
+Why were the women so sad, confused, and afraid?
+Didn't they remember prophecies like the 16th Psalm, which said: "You will not abandon me to the grave, nor will you let your Holy One see decay?"
+Didn't they take to heart the many times Jesus prophesied not only his death but also His resurrection on the third day?

 Sadly, the shock of Jesus' crucifixion blinded them to these promises.
 All they could focus on was their sorrow and loss.
 Don't misunderstand me: it wasn't wrong for Jesus' followers to be sad at his death.
-What was wrong was allowing their sadness to turn into despair - thinking that all was lost because Jesus was dead.
+What was wrong was allowing their sadness to turn into despair, thinking that all was lost because Jesus was dead.

 The angel's message dispelled their fears: "He is not here.
 He has risen, just as he said.
 Come, see the place where the Lord lay.
 Go quickly and tell his disciples, 'He has risen from the dead!
 And look, he is going ahead of you to Galilee.
 There you will see him.'
 See, I have told you!"
-The angel points to the empty tomb as proof that Jesus kept his promise.
-Jesus has risen from the dead and is alive!
+The angel pointed to the empty tomb as proof that Jesus kept his promise.
+Jesus had risen from the dead and is alive!

-Here is another reason to rejoice: Jesus has kept His promises.
-He promised to suffer and die for our sins.
-He vowed to defeat death by rising from the grave.
-Because Jesus has kept all these promises, we know that all our sins are forgiven.
+Here is another reason to rejoice: Jesus had kept his promises.
+He had promised to suffer and die for our sins and to defeat death by rising from the grave.
+Because Jesus fulfilled all these promises, we know that all our sins are forgiven.
 His resurrection proves it.

 Jesus has promised us many other things in Scripture.
-For example, the Lord promises to rescue believers from every evil attack and bring us safely to his heavenly kingdom.
-He promises to work in all things for the good of those who love him.
-He even promises to raise us from the dead on the last day is so we can live with him forever in paradise.
+For example, the Lord promised to rescue believers from every evil attack and bring us safely to His heavenly kingdom.
+He promised to work in all things for the good of those who love Him.
+He even promised to raise us from the dead on the last day is so we can live with Him forever in paradise.

-Jesus' resurrection proves that he will keep all these promises, regardless of how fantastic and unbelievable they may seem to our sinful human mind.
-Rejoice, therefore, because Jesus didn't just rise to show his enemies powerless.
-He also rose to keep his promises.
+Jesus' resurrection demonstrates that He will keep all these promises, regardless of how unbelievable they may seem to our human minds.
+Therefore, rejoice, because Jesus didn't just rise to show his enemies powerless; he also rose to keep His promises and give us joy.